NormanDunbar/AVRmillis/README.md

 ...
 ```

-### `AVRmillis::interrupt`
+### `AVR_millis::interrupt`

 **DO NOT CALL THIS FUNCTION DIRECTLY**.
 Just saying!

 This function exists purely to be called by the handler for the Timer/counter 0 Overflow Interrupt and is not designed to be called from your own code.
 So, please don't.

-It has to be public as the interrupt handler cannot access the internals of the `AVRmillis` class in an extremely efficient manner, so this is the quickest and next best thing.
+It has to be `public` as the interrupt handler cannot access the internals of the `AVRmillis` class in an extremely efficient manner, so this is the quickest and next best thing.

 If interrupt handlers *could* be written as class member functions, life would be *interesting* to say the least!
 Imagine what would happen when an object went out of scope!